chetnasuthar12/CAPSTONE_PROJECT/README.md

 ## <a name="methodology"></a> Methodology
 The methodology is broken down into multiple stages to handle the real-time translation of accents:

--Speech Recognition (STT):
+- Speech Recognition (STT):
   Tools: Google Speech-to-Text API, Mozilla DeepSpeech Convert spoken words into text in real-time.

--Text Processing (Accent Translation):
+- Text Processing (Accent Translation):
   Tools: Phonetisaurus, NLTK, spaCy
   Modify the text to match the target accent’s phonetic rules.

--Text-to-Speech (TTS):
+- Text-to-Speech (TTS):
   Tools: Google TTS, Mozilla TTS
   Convert the processed text back into speech with the desired accent.

--Real-Time Streaming:
+- Real-Time Streaming:
   Tools: WebRTC, Socket.IO
   Ensure real-time communication with minimal latency using streaming technologies

 ---